mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 An averageaverage task is a moderate obstacle to a trained professional.
 Shooting a gun accurately at range, plotting the jump calculations for a starship, repairing a damaged circuit board or finding a buyer for a cargo bay full of machine parts on an industrial world are all examples of average tasks, which have a Difficulty DM of +0.+0.

 A DifficultDifficult task is Difficult even for a trained professional.
-Examples might be making an accurate shot in the middle of a ferocious storm, defending a client in court when he is clearly guilty, hacking into a secure computer network, or spotting the fl ash of sunlight reflecting off a sniper's scope.
+Examples might be making an accurate shot in the middle of a ferocious storm, defending a client in court when he is clearly guilty, hacking into a secure computer network, or spotting the flash of sunlight reflecting off a sniper's scope.
 Difficult tasks have a Difficulty DM of –2–2.

 Very DifficultVery Difficult tasks are hard for a trained professional, and nearly impossible for an amateur.
 They have a DM of –4.–4.